CentreSecuriteIA/textbook/docs/Chapters/1-Capabilities/7-Appendix-2-Discussions-on-LLMs.md

 This kind of qualitative assessment is important to know whether LLMs represent the most likely route to AGI or not.

+??? question "Why is this section important?"

+     This section is more opinionated, but the authors basically think that most criticisms that say LLMs are not capable of this or that, even in principle, are ill-founded.
+We wanted to provide more answers here.

 ## Empirically insufficiency?

 Do LLMs empirically not work as expected or fall short in practice?
 This section opens the discussion and examines some essential aspects of LLMs that may be missing to create a transformative AI.